General notions of depth for functional data: Further postulates

 As our notion of functional data depth is based on linear functions $\phi$ into $\IR^d$, the maximality of a $d$-variate data depth at a point of either central or angular (or halfspace) symmetry carries over immediately to the same maximality of the functional data depth; this holds for any choice of $\Phi$:

 \begin{proposition} If $X$ is centrally symmetric about some $z^c\in E$ and there exists some $ z^*\in E$ with $D(z^*|X)=1$, then the $\Phi$-depth $D$ is maximal at $z^c$.
-The same holds in the cases of angular and halfspace symmetry. \end{proposition}
+The same holds in the cases of angular (halfspace) symmetry if the corresponding $D^d$ attains its maximum at the center of angular (resp.\ halfspace) symmetry. \end{proposition}

+In terms of functional data depth: If the data is symmetric about some function, then this function is deepest.
+If the data is not symmetric, different deepest functions arise depending on the choice of $D^d$ and $\Phi$; see Section 5 below.